THE LEVIATHAN'S PLAYING

-Cycle of poetic intervention expeditions with whales.
+Cycle of artistic expeditions and multidisciplinary research with gray whales.

 Since time immemorial, cetaceans have captivated the human imagination, but they have also been victims of misunderstanding and ambition.
 The Leviathan's Playing is a reciprocal initiative.
 Faced with the impossible intelligibility, the 'playing' renounces to the 'understanding'.
 The cycle reveals itself against the biblical warning that says that tenderness is not possible in face of the sea giant (Job, 41), and thus, builds a bond based on gestures, rhythms, and emotions.